 (This is also why fixing a bad first impression unless you really have to is a waste of time – you’re much better off meeting new people and doing it right from the get-go)

-“Gurus” go through this phenomenon that they captivate people so deeply that they can say any kind of dumb shit they want and people will interpret it to be a really deep intelligent insight.
+“Gurus” go through this phenomenon that they captivate people so deeply that they can say any dumb shit they want and people will interpret it to be a profound, intelligent insight.

 This way, they can say some of the dumbest of things and still stay on the top – because people’s perceptions are how they interpret their realities.

 Everyone likes to think that they’re independent thinkers who won’t be affected by bias of any kind, but we’re all influenced (heavily) by our “realities”.

 People who preach that you should focus on what’s inside, not outside are usually also the same people who buy and use tons to makeup and cosmetics (or are just ugly and trying to self-rationalize).